 - Hamilton, Novato—The Hamilton neighborhood in Novato is full of families and enjoys a close-knight, small-town atmosphere.
 It's the go-to trick-or-treat spot of many Marin families.

-- Peacock Drive, San Rafael—This street in San Rafael's Peacock Gap neighborhood is safe and boasts a good concentration of homes to visit on Halloween.
+- Knight Drive, San Rafael—This street in San Rafael's Glenwood neighborhood is safe, and has plenty of decorated homes and Halloween spirit and atmosphere.

 - Quietwood Drive, Marinwood—This quiet (as befitting its name) street resembles something you'd see in Leave it to Beaver or another depiction of '50s suburban life.
 Check out all the Halloween decorations, and stay for the trick-or-treating.
 Come back in December to see the awesome Bear House in its full glory.

 - Sycamore Avenue, Mill Valley—This leafy residential street is home to a great park (Sycamore Park) and plenty of families.
 It becomes a party in the streets on Halloween!

 - Shady Lane, Ross—The town of Ross has autumn atmosphere galore, and stylish Shady Lane, which runs between Ross and San Anselmo, becomes a safe pedestrian zone on Halloween night.

 - Caledonia Street, Sausalito.
 Away from the touristy hustle and bustle of Bridgeway, the Caledonia Street neighborhood is where the locals come to shop and dine.
 Caledonia and its nearby streets are a great place to trick-or-treat, too.
 It's also where Sausalito's city-sponsored trick-or-treat lane and other Halloween activities take place from 5:45–8 pm.